THEOplayer/theoplayer-sdk-apple/docs/THEOplayer-Integration-GoogleCast/README.md

 import THEOplayerGoogleCastIntegration
 ```

-You will also need the THEOplayer core SDK since the THEOplayer GoogleCast integration extends it's functionality.
+You will also need the THEOplayer core SDK since the THEOplayer GoogleCast integration extends its functionality.
 <br/>To import the THEOplayer core SDK framework add: